quicwg/ops-drafts/draft-ietf-quic-manageability.md

  0-RTT"}

-The Client Hello datagram exposes version number, source and destination connection IDs in the clear.
+The Client Hello datagram exposes version number, source and destination connection IDs without encryption.
 Information in the TLS Client Hello frame, including any TLS Server Name Indication (SNI) present, is obfuscated using the Initial secret.
 Note that the location of PADDING is implementation-dependent, and PADDING frames may not appear in a coalesced Initial packet.